wp-plugins/lti-seo/readme.txt

  - Type *website* on the frontpage
  - Type *article* on posts, with attached or featured images, if any.

+= Taking advantage of the Google Search Console =

+LTI SEO wants to make sure Wordpress users know about the Search console by facilitating the process of adding and verifying sites directly from Wordpress.
+Without these types of tools, it would be hard to assess whether our SEO efforts are worth putting time and effort into!

 = Contribution =

 You can help us by: